What is AWS?

 AWS offers businesses a comprehensive suite of integrated services designed to optimize various aspects of their operations.
 With a market-leading 32.4% share, Amazon is the go-to cloud provider trusted by countless organizations worldwide.
 The beauty of AWS lies in its pay-as-you-go model, allowing businesses to scale their usage according to their needs.
 The less you use, the less you pay, and the more you use, the less you pay per unit.

 However, AWS goes beyond mere cost-effectiveness.
-It was born out of Amazon’s own need to expand its internal IT infrastructure, but it has since grown into a multi-billion-dollar company.
+It was born out of Amazon’s need to expand its internal IT infrastructure, but it has since grown into a multi-billion-dollar company.
 Today, AWS not only supports Amazon’s IT backbone but also empowers industry titans like Netflix, Dropbox, and Reddit, among others.
-This level of trust and widespread adoption speaks volumes about the reliability and capabilities of AWS.
+This level of trust and widespread adoption speaks volumes about AWS’s reliability and capabilities.

 AWS Learning Opportunities